wp-plugins/ewww-image-optimizer/readme.txt

 * added: Windows support, includes gifsicle, optipng, and jpegtran executables
 * added: FreeBSD support, includes gifsicle, optipng, and jpegtran executables
 * rewrote calls to jpegtran to avoid shell-redirection and work in Windows
-* jpegtran is now bundled for all platformsi
+* jpegtran is now bundled for all platforms
 * updated gifsicle to 1.70
 * pngout installer and version updated to February 20-21 2013
 * removed use of shell_exec()